Harold L. George: Air transport

 In June 1942, ACFC was redesignated Air Transport Command and tasked to become not just a delivery service of aircraft from factory to the field, but a worldwide cargo and personnel air transportation service.
-George led it brilliantly throughout World War II, with the able assistance of many staff officers including his deputy, General C. R. Smith, peacetime president of American Airlines.
+George led it throughout World War II, with the assistance of many staff officers including his deputy, General C. R. Smith, peacetime president of American Airlines.

 New organizations were formed and new cross-ocean routes were established in the face of the enemy and under difficult conditions.
 George took the ferrying command from 130 obsolescent aircraft to 3,000 modern military transports, and expanded the personnel from 11,000 to 300,000.
 For this major contribution to his country, George received the Distinguished Service Medal, Legion of Merit, Distinguished Flying Cross, and Air Medal, as well as decorations from Great Britain, France, Brazil, Peru and China.

 After the war he served for a while as director of information for the USAAF and as senior Air Force representative of the military staff of the United Nations.
 He retired from active duty December 31, 1946, with the rank of lieutenant general dating back to March 1945.